 Slices of young cheese are commonly used as sandwich toppings, while the aged versions are often eaten as a snack with drinks.
 The cheeses are really delicious with beer or wine, and most bars around Amsterdam serve them.
 Try it!

-A popular brand of aged Gouda is Old Amsterdam and can be found throughout the Netherlands as well as in grocers like Trader Joes in the USA.
+A popular brand of aged Gouda is Old Amsterdam and can be found throughout the Netherlands as well as in grocers like Trader Joes in the USA, or online.
 When you are in Amsterdam look for cheese shops like De Kaaskamer van Amsterdam to sample these delicious dairy delights.

 The chocoladeletter is a Dutch candy made of chocolate in the form of a letter.
 It is a fun delicacy that is most often sold around the time of Sinterklaas celebrations in the Netherlands.